If you are interested in growing mango trees, then you’ve come to the right place.

 Below are my top mango tree grafting tips/advice:

 - The easiest type of graft for beginners is the cleft graft.
-Additionally, scions with swelling buds (active growth) are much easier to graft.

 - Only concentrate on lining up one side (graft will still take) One of the biggest mistakes I consistently made with my cleft grafts when I first started was trying to line up both sides… this is nearly impossible to do.
 Make sure the scions are the same size as the branch that you are grafting onto.

 - When grafting, make sure that you have a knife that is extremely sharp; making clean cuts are critical to grafting.
 Jagged/uneven cuts will lead to the cambium tissue not lining up precisely.
-Razor blades will absolutely work, however I like using a FELCO grafting knife for better control.
+Razor blades will absolutely work, however I like using a dedicated grafting knife for better control.
 Whatever we decide to use, it’s important to make sure that it is is sterile (hydogen peroxide solution or rubbing alcohol work fine).

 - If we are wanting to graft multiple cultivars on a single tree, we should make sure the cultivars have the same growth pattern or one will eventually dominate the other.

-However, grafting is one of those things that is definitely better with a visual aid.
-As a result, I’ve also included a two great reference videos below that have helped โsharpenโ my mango grafting game as well ๐
+As a result, I’ve also included a two great reference videos below that have helped “sharpen” my mango grafting game as well 🙂

 Where to Find Mango Trees for Sale